 Frappé-Ing It All Up – Best Roast For Ethiopian Yirgacheffe

-Getting the best out of your Ethiopian speciality grade coffee you are best using an Ethiopian coffee roaster or one that is experienced in or knows how to roast Ethiopian coffee beans to get the full flavour profile and flavour clarity and compounds in the coffee out without ruining your beans.
+Getting the best out of your Ethiopian specialty grade coffee you are best using an Ethiopian coffee roaster or one that is experienced in or knows how to roast Ethiopian coffee beans to get the full flavor profile and flavor clarity and compounds in the coffee out without ruining your beans.

 Ethiopian coffee beans, particularly Yirgacheffe are difficult to roast for inexperienced roasters, get it wrong, and they are spoiled, undrinkable.

 The best roast for Ethiopian Yirgacheffe is a medium roast or a light roast.
 Any darker and you will lose flavor.